AlstonChan/Netflix-Clone/Docs.md

 In order to run firebase auth emulators, follow these 3 steps:

-1. uncomment _line 15_ in `initAuth.js`
+1. Uncomment _line 15_ in `initAuth.js`

    ```
    firebaseAuthEmulatorHost: process.env.FIREBASE_AUTH_EMULATOR_HOST,
    ```

-2. uncomment the following code in `.env.local`
+2. Uncomment the following code in `.env.local`

    ```
    FIREBASE_AUTH_EMULATOR_HOST=localhost:9099
    ```

    and set use firebase auth emulator from false to true

    ```
    NEXT_PUBLIC_USE_FIREBASE_AUTH_EMULATOR=true
    ```

-3. open a new terminal and run `firebase emulators:start --only auth` or `npm run fire-auth` to spin up the emulator.
+3. Open a new terminal and run `firebase emulators:start --only auth` or `npm run fire-auth` to spin up the emulator.

 **_IMPORTANT_** - Before pushing your code to _GitHub_, _GitLab_ or any remote respository, always remember to **_comment_** back the code you have uncommented in order to run firebase auth emulator and set **`firebase auth emulator from true to false`**.
 If you forgot to do so, the following error would occured: